Websites have become even more important to businesses and freelancers following the global lockdown from COVID-19.

 Many entrepreneurs purchased popular domain names and eventually flipped them for more money — in a few cases, millions of dollars.

 If your .com is not being used for a website, you might have to pay a premium to purchase it from the current owner.
+Finding the owner of a domain is easy and free with the help of the WHOIS tool.

 If you can’t find a good .com — or don’t want to invest a lot of money to purchase it from a squatter — there are other TLD options to consider.